dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T190: Striving for justice leads to a more equitable society.
+### T190: Promoting justice and equity creates a better society.

 |Support|
 |---|